CosmoD3v/Survival-Game/README.md

 - Resource Persistence
 - JSON

-While resource persistence was a cool, Godot officially supported option for saving well- ...Resources, I already had some small experience with the JSON file format in the past.
+While resource persistence was a cool, officially-supported Godot implementation for saving well- ...Resources, I already had some small experience with the JSON file format in the past.
 On top of that, going with JSON would be a more universally applicable option as Resource saving is specific only to the Godot engine.

 |Character Select|
 |----|